brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 Aggregation is a concept that has existed in routing protocols since the dawn of time.
-If you have some specific routes, say 10.1.0.0/16, 10.2.0.0/16, and 10.3.0.0/16 that all point to the same next-hop then you can replace those routes with a single less specific route, in this case 10.0.0.0/8.
+If you have some specific routes, say 10.1.0.0/16, 10.2.0.0/16, and 10.3.0.0/16 that all point to the same next-hop then you can summarize those routes with a single less specific route such as 10.0.0.0/8.
 That less specific route is called an aggregate route.
 The process of replacing several specific routes with single aggregate route is called aggregation.
 The most extreme case of aggregation is replacing all routes in the route table with a